 UNDP and the International Financial Institutions

-International Financial Institutions (IFIs), including the World Bank Group and other multilateral and regional development banks, are critical development partners to address the Sustainable Development Goals (SDGs).
+International Financial Institutions (IFIs), including the World Bank Group, other multilateral and regional development banks, and national development banks with international objectives, are critical development partners to address the Sustainable Development Goals (SDGs).
 In addition to policy expertise, economic analysis and knowledge products, they bring to the table considerable development resources and deep ties to national governments.

 IFIs are already important contributors to UNDP’s project-specific (non-core) funding.
-From 2010 to 2014, IFIs contributed more than $550 million to UNDP programs.
-Some of these contributions were provided through direct grants to UNDP, while the majority came in the form of Government Cost-Sharing arrangements, through which IFIs provide loans to national governments that are then used to fund UNDP programming.
+Since 2010, IFIs have contributed more than $1 billion to UNDP programs.
+Some of these contributions were provided through direct grants to UNDP, while the majority (approximately 60 per cent) came in the form of Government Cost-Sharing arrangements, through which UNDP provides capacity development or implementation support to national government projects financed by IFI loans.

-UNDP has entered into formal agreements with the African Development Bank, Asian Development Bank, European Bank for Reconstruction and Development, Inter-American Development Bank, Islamic Development Bank, World Bank Group and BNDES, the Brazilian National Development Bank.
+UNDP has entered into formal agreements with the African Development Bank, Asian Development Bank, Council of Europe Development Bank, Development Bank of Latin American (CAF), Eurasian Development Bank, European Bank for Reconstruction and Development, European Investment Bank, Inter-American Development Bank, International Fund for Agricultural Development, Islamic Development Bank, and the World Bank Group.

 Most collaboration with IFIs takes place through one of several modalities.
 These include: